luludak/AlphaLLVM/README.md

 # AlphaLLVM

-A scripting language compiler, implemented in modern C++17 with an LLVM backend.
+A compiler for AlphaLLVM, a dynamically-typed scripting language, implemented in modern C++17 with an LLVM backend.
 Supports both JIT execution via OrcJIT and ahead-of-time compilation to native object files.

 ---